dodomiyake/module-1-challenge/README.md

 ## Acceptance Criteria

-Your website must meet accessibility standards.
+The website must meet accessibility standards.
 You can achieve this completing the following:
 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning
 * Image and icon elements contain accessible alt attributes